Swynfel/ceramic/README.md

 Executable and libraries will be placed in the `build` directory.

 #### ceramic-test
-Runs a game with 4 random players.
+Runs a test game with 4 random players.

 #### ceramic-terminal-player
 Play a game using the terminal.